This month marks the start of my second year as a full-time blogger.

 I’m looking forward to launching this type of service later this year!

 Aside from those top 4 goals for the year, I have goals that I like to call “automated goals” meaning I actively pursue them throughout the year:

-- Upload 1 free resource a month to The Content Chest Resource Library
+- Upload 1 resource a month to The Creator Resource Library

 - Attract 70-100 new email subscribers a month (aside from the quarter I plan to grow it to 1,000)